Aggravated Stalking Defense Lawyer Chicago

-Andrew M. Weisberg is a Chicago criminal defense attorney and former Cook County prosecutor who has extensive experience defending clients against serious felony charges.
-He understands how aggravated stalking cases are investigated and built by prosecutors, and he uses that knowledge to develop strong and strategic defenses designed to protect your rights and your future.
+Andrew M. Weisberg is a Chicago criminal defense lawyer and former Cook County prosecutor with extensive experience defending clients charged with serious felony offenses throughout Cook County and the Chicago area.
+His prior prosecution experience provides insight into how the State approaches aggravated stalking cases and how to develop a strong defense strategy designed to protect your rights and your future.

 Understanding Aggravated Stalking Under Illinois Law